renepickhardt/generalized-language-modeling-toolkit/doc/internal-api.md

     Word nextWord = m.nextWord("america the");
     sysout("Next word is " + nextWord + " with a chance of " + nextWord.getProbability() + ".");

+## Open questions

+* what is the difference between an `Estimator` and a language model?
+ * does a user want to implement an own estimator or an own language model?
+* in which cases does a user need `c("w1")`?

+  to calculate the conditional probability within a custom estimator => could be verified via test corpus in phase `mvn:test`

+* are there common mistakes in addition to the [misapplications mentioned](#avoid-misapplication)?